Day(s)

 Please pay attention to how it sounds.
 (Kuh-KEK-see-uh) frailty and loss of body weight that can be experienced by people with cancer, AIDS, or other chronic illnesses.

-Cachexia Categories
+Cachexia Categories!

 The three main categories of cachexia involve